 East Lyme man arrested in connection with local child abuse case

 Aug.
-6—EAST LYME — Local police on Friday made another arrest in connection with the alleged abuse of a toddler.
+8—EAST LYME — Local police on Friday made another arrest in connection with the alleged abuse of a toddler.

 The arrest comes after the child's mother, Katie Nichols, was arrested on June 7 and charged with risk of injury to a minor, second-degree reckless endangerment and negligent cruelty to persons, following an investigation from the Department of Children and Families (DCF) and the East Lyme Police Department.

-Note: Editor's note: This article has been updated to correct Martin's address.